rails/rails/guides/source/routing.md

 Inspecting and Testing Routes
 -----------------------------

-Rails offers facilities for inspecting and testing your routes.
+Rails offers a few different ways of inspecting and testing your routes.

 ### Listing Existing Routes